UMAprotocol/protocol/README.md

 ```
 export MNEMONIC="candy maple cake sugar pudding cream honey rich smooth crumble sweet treat"
 ```
+2. Set your Infura API key as `INFURA_API_KEY` in your environment.
-2. Ensure your wallet has enough ETH to pay for the deployment (can take up to 0.4 ETH with the default gas settings).
+3. Ensure your wallet has enough ETH to pay for the deployment (can take up to 0.4 ETH with the default gas settings).
-3. Tune the default gas price in `truffle.js` (currently set to `20 Gwei`) to your liking.
+4. Tune the default gas price in `truffle.js` (currently set to `20 Gwei`) to your liking.
-4. Run the following command to start a fresh deployment to mainnet:
+5. Run the following command to start a fresh deployment to mainnet:
 ```
 $(npm bin)/truffle migrate --reset --network mainnet
 ```